flexigpt/vscode-extension/README.md

 - Click the input text box to load default and configured inbuilt/custom prompts.
 - Full behavior and documentation can be found [here](/prompts).

+## Search Stack Overflow

+Search for stack overflow questions from your editor.

+- Press `Ctrl` + `Alt` + `S`
+  - Also available via select text/code and right-click as `FlexiGPT: Stackoverfow Search` option to click/enter
+- An input box opens with your current line or selection autofilled.
+You can modify it or use it as is.
+- Enter and get search results.
+- Click on result to open stack overflow page.

 # Prompts